EyasuTeshome/shifttracker/job-search/take-home-assignments/take_home_practice.md

 - You can prepare GitHub templates for different tech stacks - this will speed you up as you will have your boilerplate code ready.

 As this exercise is a recurring one - each time you will be able to select one of the two options:
-- solve a random take-home assignment
+- solve a random take-home assignment.
 - create a GitHub template based on f your previous projects.

 **It is your responsibility to select the option for a given day.**